 Dry Bag

-If are planning to do any snorkeling or scuba diving, a dry bag is something in which you can protect your technical equipment.
+If you are planning to do any snorkeling or scuba diving, a dry bag is something in which you can protect your technical equipment.

 Small Cross-body Bag

 I always bring a small, lightweight handbag that I can stick in my daypack, my beach bag, or sling across my shoulder at night.
-It contains such things as my cell phone, medications, reading glasses and cash.
+It contains such things as my cell phone, medications, reading glasses, and cash.

 Tip: Make sure you have one with a zipper to discourage pickpockets!
 I had my smartphone lifted while in Ukraine.
 Here are more tips on how to avoid pickpocketing and what to do if it happens.